 If you experience chronic pain, numbness, or weakness in your spine, arms, or legs due to nerve damage, a procedure called nerve transfer surgery may improve or restore your ability to function and reduce your pain.
 The procedure, a type of peripheral nerve reconstruction surgery, repairs the nerves that run down your arms, legs, and other parts of your body.
-According to Brandon W. Smith, MD, a Duke neurosurgeon and spine surgeon who specializes in nerve transfer surgery, this procedure is helping more people with pain, numbness, and weakness related to nerve problems known as peripheral neuropathy and nerve palsy.
+According to Brandon W. Smith, MD, a Duke neurosurgeon and spine surgeon who specializes in nerve transfer surgery, this procedure is helping more people with pain, numbness, and weakness related to nerve problems like peripheral neuropathy, nerve palsy, and brachial plexus injuries.

 What is nerve transfer surgery?